learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 ## Silhouette coefficient

 Finally, [Silhouette score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) is calculated using the mean intra-cluster distance, as well as the mean distance to the nearest cluster for each sample in the dataset.
-Note that the function below returns the mean Silhouette score for all samples, but you can also use it to get the Silhouette coefficient for a single point, in case you want to judge the fitness of a single point in a cluster.
+Note that the function below returns the mean Silhouette score for all samples, but you can also use it to get the Silhouette coefficient for a single point, in case you want to judge the fit of a single point in a cluster.

 This metric is bounded between -1 and 1.
 Closer to -1 suggests incorrect clustering, while closer to +1 shows that each cluster is very dense.